top of page

 What Retail Tenants Should Know Before Starting a Buildout in Northeast Florida

-By Adam J. Leo, President, Marvel Construction Group, St. Augustine, FL
+By Adam J. Leo, Principal, Marvel Construction Group, St. Augustine, FL

 Commercial Construction retail buildouts in Northeast Florida can be exciting — new tenants, refreshed spaces, and the promise of increased foot traffic.
 But for property managers, leasing agents, and commercial brokers, the process can also be a headache if tenants walk in unprepared.